jerickBilalat/church-admin-app/README.md

 # Administration Web Application

-This project is the culmination of my 3 months and counting, learnig the MERN stack from various resources that are listed below.
-It is **currently in developement**
+This project is the culmination of my 3 months and counting learning the MERN stack from various resources that are listed below.
+It is **currently in developement.**

+Update 02/05/18: The main focus this week are mocking API and error handling.

 ## Learning Resources